 By noon we reach Jorsalle (8990 ft/2740 m) and stop for lunch at River View Terrace Restaurant.
 We take a 45-minute lunch break and continue the trek.
 There are no more villages along the trail until we reach Namche Bazaar.

 As we approach another suspension bridge, Ngima spies a couple of trekkers across the river who are about to take a wrong turn on the trail.
 They don’t have a guide.
 Ngima shouts across the bridge and tells them which way to go.
-Ngima tells us that the trail they were going to take would have made them walk a longer distance unnecessarily.
+Ngima tells us that the trail they were going to take would have made them unnecessarily walk a longer distance.

 We reach a valley strewn with boulders.
 I recognize this as the place I saw in the TV show, which motivated me for the trek.
 The trail is flat and the walk is easy.
-But this is so atypical of the rest of the trail.
+But this is so atypical of most of the trail.

 We come to the end of the flat trail.
 Ngima points to a suspension bridge high up in the sky.
 It is the Hillary suspension bridge, the fifth and final bridge for the day.
 I tell him I don’t know how I was going to climb that high and reach the bridge.
 Ngima smiles and says “slowly, slowly.”